Hi, I’m Andy. I’m from Birmingham in the UK but have spent most of my adult life in Japan.

 - Volunteering in Calcutta, India, for three months when I was 19.

-- Realizing the fitness supplements industry was full of shit when I was 27.
+- Realizing the fitness industry was full of shit when I was 27.

 The first led me to start karate classes, the second gave me a thirst to explore the world, and the combination of the two resulted in me boarding a plane to Japan after graduating, for lack of any better ideas on what to do.
 The third led me to start a little fitness blog to fight against the industry nonsense.

 Business and Life Philosophy

-I make an active effort to surround myself with high achievers — they inspire me to do/be better.
+I actively surround myself with high achievers — they inspire me to do/be better.

-Trying to be useful first, while expecting nothing in return, has been the source of the most meaningful human connections in my life.
+Giving first while expecting nothing in return has been the source of the most meaningful connections in my life.